NCAR/ADF/README.md

 ## Running CAM diagnostics

-To run an example of the CAM diagnostics, simply download this repo, setup your computing environment as described in the "Required software environment" section above, modify the `config_cam_baseline_example.yaml` file (or create one of your own) to point to the relevant diretories and run:
+To run an example of the CAM diagnostics, simply download this repo, setup your computing environment as described in the [Required software environment](https://github.com/NCAR/CAM_diagnostics/blob/main/README.md#required-software-environment) section above, modify the `config_cam_baseline_example.yaml` file (or create one of your own) to point to the relevant diretories and run:

 `./run_diag config_cam_baseline_example.yaml`